ishapatell1/golang-cohort-free/Session-1.md

 ### 2.2 HTTP/HTTPS

 To work with the web, TCP alone isn't enough because it doesn't have a lot of higher level functionality to make the web work properly.
 It lacks the ability to identify a "specific" resource, it lacks caching, it also lacks a way of storing some persistent data (like cookies) which are essential today.
-TCP is only concerned with delivering raw data, which makes it impossible for This is where HTTP(or HTTPS) comes into play.
+TCP is only concerned with delivering raw data, which makes it impossible for the browsers to distinguish different parts of the response.
+This is where HTTP(or HTTPS) comes into play.

 #### 2.2.1 What is HTTP/HTTPS

 HTTP (HyperText Transfer Protol) is an **application level** protocol.
 If you remember, the language for sharing documents through the web was and is HTML, HyperText Markup Language.
-HTTP defines rules for how the data (HTML in our case, JS and CSS included in modern times) should be trasported.
+HTTP defines rules for how the data (HTML in our case, JS and CSS included in modern times) should be transported.
 It provides us a Request/Response[^7] architecture.

 HTTP offers multiple **methods** which specify the action required to be performed on a given resource.
 Commonly used methods are: **GET, POST, DELETE, PUT, PATCH, OPTIONS.**[^8]